 The fellowship, now in its third year, is a key part of the Knight Science Journalism (KSJ) Program at MIT.
 It is designed to give top-tier training, guidance, and early career assistance to undergraduate students at HBCUs who want to pursue a career in science, health and environment.
 By selecting Ballentine and Hood, the program recognizes their potential to lead in a field that has historically lacked diverse voices and perspectives.

-Hood said the fellowship is an opportunity to learn how technology and society affect each other.
+Hood said the fellowship is an opportunity to learn how to make .

 Krysten Hood, a junior at Florida A&M University, is ready to strike as a Knight Science